contentful/contentful.py/README.rst

 ``content_type_cache``: (optional) Boolean determining wether to store a Cache of the Content Types in order to properly coerce Entry fields, defaults to True.

+``reuse_entries``: (optional) Boolean, when True, reuse hydrated Entry and Asset objects within the same request when possible.
+Can result in a large speed increase and better handles cyclical object graphs.
+This can be a good alternative to max_include_resolution_depth if your content model contains (or can contain) circular references.

 ``proxy_host``: (optional) URL for Proxy, defaults to None.

 ``proxy_port``: (optional) Port for Proxy, defaults to None.